JonnyBanana/Stealth_Shoulder_Surfer/README.md

 It does not open any terminals and acts completely stealthily (both .pyw and exe files), making it ideal </BR>
 for <a href="https://en.wikipedia.org/wiki/Shoulder_surfing_(computer_security)">Shoulder Surfing</a> sessions.
 The program saves the pictures captured by the webcam in the user profile folder. </BR>
-To avoid overwriting existing images, each new image is saved with an incremental name. </BR>
-The path and name of the images can be easily set in the code.</BR>
+To avoid overwriting existing images, each new image is saved with an incremental name.
+The path and name of the</BR>
-I purposely avoided the use of code checks, to avoid the output of error prompts, </BR>
+images can be easily set in the code.I purposely avoided the use of code checks, to avoid the output of error prompts,</BR>
 this is to avoid creating suspicion in case the program, for some reason, fails.

 </BR>